lokidokicoki/lokidokicoki.github.io/_misc/pubs.md

 # The Stiff Finger

-- Previously called Ye Olde Weathered Spoone.
+- Originally called Ye Olde Weathered Spoone.
 - Date acquired: 719HE/F01.
 - Location: Mendel Hexant, The Thorns, Imperial City, Hylur.
 - Franchise deal: Goran receives 10% of the profits as pay for running the